ardiehl/emModbus2influx/readme.md

   -v, --verbose[=]        increase or set verbose level -G, --modbusdebug       set debug for libmodbus
-  -P, --poll=             poll intervall in seconds -y, --syslog            log to syslog insead of stderr -Y, --syslogtest        send a testtext to syslog and exit -e, --version           show version and exit
+  -P, --poll=             poll intervall in seconds -H, --cron=             Crontab style expression like Sec Min Hour Day Mon Wday --no-threads            enable threaded query (one thread for each serial port and one for tcp) -y, --syslog            log to syslog insead of stderr -Y, --syslogtest        send a testtext to syslog and exit -e, --version           show version and exit
-  -D, --dumpregisters     Show registers read from all meters and exit, twice to show received data -U, --dryrun[=]         Show what would be written to MQQT/Influx for one query and exit -t, --try               try to connect returns 0 on success --formtryt=             interactive try out formula for register values for a given meter name --formtry               interactive try out formula (global for formulas in meter definition) --scanrtu               scan for modbus rtu devices (0)
+  -D, --dumpregisters     Show registers read from all meters and exit, twice to show received data -U, --dryrun[=]         Show what would be written to MQTT/Influx for one query and exit -t, --try               try to connect returns 0 on success --formtryt=             interactive try out formula for register values for a given meter name --formtry               interactive try out formula (global for formulas in meter definition) --scanrtu               scan for modbus rtu devices (0) --scan                  scan a device for available registers (0) --scanstart=            register to start scan with (0) --scanend=              register to end scan with (65535) --scanhost=             TCP hostname, if not specified Modbus RTU will be used for scan --scanaddr=             Modbus address to scan (0) --scaninput             scan input registers (default=both) (0) --scanholding           scan holding registers (default=both) (0)
 ```

-### serial port for modbus RTU
+### serial port(s) for modbus RTU
 ```
 device=/dev/ttyUSB0
 baud=9600